 A divorce agreement may include child support.
 Child support is often paid by the non-custodial parent in divorce.
 There are numerous factors that could affect a child support agreement.
 Child support is a child's right; not a parent's right.
 It is best to have an experienced divorce lawyer on your side, whichever side of the question you may be on.

-Choose Shuler Law Firm, LLC for premier advocacy from an experienced Springfield divorce attorney.
+Choose Shuler Law Firm, LLC for premier advocacy from an experienced child support attorney in Springfield, MO.
 No matter how challenging your case may be, our firm is ready to fight for you and prepare a strong case on your behalf.

 Contact us at (417) 288-4433 to begin with a free consultation regarding your child support case.